JetBrains/kotlin-web-site/docs/tutorials/javascript/getting-started-idea/getting-started-with-intellij-idea.md

 * The `kotlin.js` file should be referenced first as it is used by our application
 * The path refers to the default output location that IntelliJ IDEA uses when we compile the application.
 Below we'll see how to change this.

-The only thing left to do is compile our application (Build|Build Project)and once the JavaScript files have been generated, we can open the `index.html` file in the browser and see the result in the console debug window.
+The only thing left to do is compile our application (Build|Build Project), and once the JavaScript files have been generated, we can open the `index.html` file in the browser and see the result in the console debug window.

 ## Debugging the application